Diffusion and superdiffusion from hydrodynamic projections: Introduction

 \section{Introduction}

 Finding organising principles for emergent many-body behaviours is one of the most important tasks of theoretical physics.
 Thermodynamics and hydrodynamics offer powerful frameworks, based on the postulates that states and dynamics emerging at large scales are described by few, long-lived degrees of freedom \cite{Spohn-book}.
 However, characterising these degrees of freedom and quantifying their effects are difficult problems.
-This is especially true beyond the Euler scale, where one would like to study the Onsager matrix, representing diffusion, in a model-independent way.
+This is especially true beyond the Euler scale, where one would like to study the Onsager matrix, representing diffusion, and other objects in a model-independent way.
 In one dimension, a particularly rich phenomenology of diffusion and superdiffusion is observed.
-Nonlinear fluctuating hydrodynamics (NFH) \cite{SpohnNonlinear} offers flexible tools and has been very successful especially for classical, conventional fluids but also beyond, see e.g.~\cite{1742-5468-2015-3-P03007,KulkarniFluctuating2015,ChenDeGierHirikiSasamotoFluctuHydro18,BulchandaniKardar2019}.
-More microscopic methods include the consideration of conserved quantities \cite{Prosenquad}, and in integrable systems, generalised hydrodynamics \cite{PhysRevLett.117.207201,PhysRevX.6.041065} and Bethe-ansatz techniques, which have provided much insight \cite{dNBD,dNBD2,GHKV2018,IlievskiSuper2018,LZP19,GopalaKinetic2019,GopalaAnomalous2019,deNardisAnomalous2019}.
+Nonlinear fluctuating hydrodynamics (NFH) \cite{SpohnNonlinear} offers flexible tools and has been very successful especially for classical, conventional fluids but also beyond, see e.g.~\cite{1742-5468-2015-3-P03007,KulkarniFluctuating2015,PopkovFibonacci2015,PopkovFibonacci2016,SchutzFibonacci2018,ChenDeGierHirikiSasamotoFluctuHydro18,BulchandaniKardar2019}.
+Less phenomenological methods based on microscopics include bound on diffusion from conserved quantities \cite{Prosenquad}, and in integrable systems, exact results from generalised hydrodynamics \cite{PhysRevLett.117.207201,PhysRevX.6.041065} and Bethe-ansatz techniques, which have provided much insight \cite{dNBD,dNBD2,GHKV2018,IlievskiSuper2018,LZP19,GopalaKinetic2019,GopalaAnomalous2019,deNardisAnomalous2019,BulchandaniKardar2019}.
 But despite this progress, a framework for establishing general and rigorous results is still largely lacking.